 Note.
 Do not include on line 5 income reportable in column (f) that is exempt by treaty.
-Instead report these amounts on line 1 of column (f) and explain on the statement required for Part III, line 24, the basis for the reduced rate or exemption (see page 5).
+Instead report these amounts on line 1 of column (f) and explain on the statement required for Part III, line 24, the basis for the reduced rate or exemption.